low testosterone

-You may find it difficult to distinguish the signs and symptoms of low testosterone from the changes that normal aging causes or you may mistakenly attribute them to other medical conditions.
-So if you have symptoms of Low Testosterone, talk to your doctor during your routine checkup and ask if you should have a blood test.
+You may find it difficult to distinguish the signs and symptoms of low testosterone from the changes that normal aging causes, or you may mistakenly attribute them to other medical conditions.

+Additionally, the Endocrine Society recommends that all men with type 2 diabetes have their testosterone levels checked.
 Moreover, patients diagnosed with diabetes have a higher risk of also having low testosterone.

 Key Questions to Ask Your Doctor

 Having a prepared list is a great way to ensure that your doctor addresses all your questions about Low Testosterone.
-Also, that’s why we’ve created this useful Doctor Discussion Guide.
+That’s why we’ve created this useful Doctor Discussion Guide.
 Additionally, print it out and take it with you to your next doctor’s visit.
 Thus, if there are more questions you would like to ask, be sure to add them to the list.
+Remember, only your doctor can decide if you need a blood test.
+So, the more information you provide, the better it will be for him to decide what’s best for you.

 1. First, I don’t feel sick; I don’t feel like myself anymore.
 What could be causing it?